networkservicemesh/networkservicemesh/sdk/README.md

 #### Basic composites

 * `client` - creates a downlink connection, i.e. to the next endpoint.
-This connection is available through the `GetOpaque` method.
+This connection is available through the `endpoint.ClientConnection(ctx)` method.
 * `connection` - returns a basic initialized connection, with the configured Mechanism set.
-Usually used at the "bottom" of the composite chain.
+Usually used at the "top" of the composite chain.
-* `ipam` - receives a connection from the next composite and assigns it an IP pair from the configure prefix pool.
+* `ipam` - receives a connection and assigns it an IP pair from the configure prefix pool.
-* `monitor` - receives a connection from the next composite and adds it to the monitoring mechanism.
+* `monitor` - adds connection to the monitoring mechanism.
 Typically would be at the top of the composite chain.
-* `customfunc` - allows for specifying a custom connection mutator
+* `customfunc` - allows for specifying a custom connection mutator, it also accept ctx.Context to access extra prameters.

 #### VPP Agent composites

-* `memif-connect` - receives a connection from the next composite and creates a DataChange (or appends an existing DataChange) with a Memif interface for it.
-This DataChange and the name of the created interface is available through the `GetOpaque` method.
+* `memif-connect` - receives a connection and creates a DataChange (or appends an existing DataChange) with a Memif interface for it.
+This DataChange and the name of the created interface is available through the `vppagent.Config(ctx)/vppagent.WithConfig(ctx)` methods.
-* `client-memif-connect` - receives a downlink connection from the `client` composite's Opaque Data and creates a DataChange with a Memif interface for it.
-This DataChange and the name of the created interface is available through the `GetOpaque` method.
+* `client-memif-connect` - receives a downlink(outgoing) connection from the `client` composite's and creates a DataChange with a Memif interface for it.
+This DataChange and the name of the created interface is available through the `vppagent.Config(ctx)` method.
-* `cross-connect` - receives names of created interfaces from the next composite's Opaque Data and creates a DataChange (or appends an existing DataChange) with cross-connect configuration.
-This DataChange is available through the `GetOpaque` method.
+* `cross-connect` - receives names of created interfaces and creates a DataChange (or appends an existing DataChange) with cross-connect configuration.
+This DataChange is available through the `vppagent.Config(ctx)` method.
-* `acl` - receives a name of created interface from the next composite's Opaque Data and creates a DataChange (or appends an existing DataChange) with ACLs for this interface.
-This DataChange is available through the `GetOpaque` method.
+* `acl` - receives a name of created interface and creates a DataChange (or appends an existing DataChange) with ACLs for this interface.
+This DataChange is available through the `vppagent.Config(ctx)` method.
-* `flush` - receives a DataChange from the next composite's Opaque Data and writes it to VPP Agent.
+* `commit` - receives a DataChange and writes it to VPP Agent.